 - Installation team changes

-These variables can all affect the integrity of your field seams and should be taken into consideration during the specification stage of your project.
+Each of these variables can affect the integrity of your field seams and should be taken into consideration during the specification stage of your project.

-Factory seams on the other hand are joined under more favorable conditions, typically done on a clean table or smooth concrete floor.
+Factory seams, on the other hand, are joined under more favorable conditions; they're typically done on a clean table or smooth concrete floor.
 Some benefits of factory seams include: